yiransheng/yiransheng.github.io/posts/vpn.md

 ### The Way Packets Flow

 Now that we know what we are aiming for, here's a diagram illustrating how we can achieve it.
-This diagram only covers one half the flow: sending data from client to server, reversing the arrows yields the second half.

 ![](wontun-poc.svg)